happymanocha/egain-messaging-language-translator/README.md

 4. This button will launch language translator for live chat or email in eGain.
 Refer docs section for screenshot of this integration.

 This package will deploy following components
-1. 2 Lambdas
+1. 2 Lambdas - egain-language-translator and egain-supported-languages.
-        1. egain-language-translator
-        2. egain-supported-languages

-2. 2 Layers
+2. 2 Layers - egps-sample-app-language-translation-common and egps-sample-app-language-translation-dependencies.
-        1. egps-sample-app-language-translation-common
-        2. egps-sample-app-language-translation-dependencies

-3. 1 API with 2 paths
-        1. Get : /translate
-        2. Get : /languages
+3. 1 API with 2 paths- Get : /translate and Get : /languages
 4. UI hosted in s3 bucket
 5. Secret manager for google and egain credentials
 6. Parameter store for other configurations.